Milton Keynes Central (constituency): Boundaries

-It was formed from a minority of the abolished constituency of Milton Keynes South (Shenley villages, Loughton, Walton, Woughton on the Green, Wavendon and Woburn Sands), together with parts transferred from the continuing constituency of Milton Keynes North (Milton Keynes city centre, Campbell Park, Old Woughton, Monkston and Broughton).
+It was formed from a minority of the abolished constituency of Milton Keynes South (the Shenleys, Loughton, Walton, Woughton on the Green, Wavendon and Woburn Sands), together with parts transferred from the continuing constituency of Milton Keynes North (Central Milton Keynes, Campbell Park, Old Woughton, Monkston, and Broughton).
+Again, the boundaries of these wards do not necessarily coincide with the civil parishes with the same or similar names.